bradymadden97/pz-metrics-analysis/README.md

 # Pz-Metrics
 ## Dashboard
 The dashboard is a node tool used to view and edit components of pre-made Kibana graphs, as well as track Elasticsearch logs.
-Graph data and log queries are stored in the [data.json](/dashboard/config/data.json) file.
+Graph data and log queries are stored in the [data.json](/config/data.json) file.

-## Data
-The data section includes analysis about runtimes of asynchronous vs. synchronous logging in [pz-workflow](https://github.com/venicegeo/pz-workflow).

 ## Queries